 Encrypting File System (EFS) is a feature of Windows that allows you to store information on your hard disk in an encrypted format.
 Encryption is the strongest protection that Windows provides to help you keep your information secure.

 Encryption is simple; just select a check box in the file or folder's properties to turn it on.

 You have control over who can read the files.

 Files are encrypted when you close them, but are automatically ready to use when you open them.

-If you change your mind about encrypting a file, clear the check box in the file's properties.
+If you change your mind about having a file encrypted, clear the check box in the file's properties.

-EFS is not fully supported on Windows 7 Starter, Windows 7 Home Basic, and Windows 7 Home Premium.
+EFS is not fully supported on Windows Vista Starter, Windows Vista Home Basic, and Windows Vista Home Premium.
 For those editions of Windows, if you have the encryption key or certificate, you can do the following:

 Decrypt files by running Cipher.exe in the Command Prompt window (advanced users)